 The Draft Royal Decree constitutes a disproportionate measure as it prohibits the placing on market of all single-use plastic food containers and drinking cups for immediate and individual consumption, in addition to plastic carrier bags in Belgium (Article 5 § 1 of the draft Royal Decree).
-Moreover, the ban on plastic carrier bags is unclear as neither the thickness threshold nor the use of the plastic bag are defined, suggesting that any carrier bag falls in the scope of the ban, including bags for medical application, airport security, industrial application, etc...
+Moreover, the ban on plastic carrier bags is unclear as neither the thickness threshold nor the use of the plastic bag are defined, suggesting that any carrier bag falls in the scope of the ban, including bags for medical application, waste collection, airport security, industrial application, etc...

-No demonstration evidence is provided on the litter frequency of such containers, cups and beakers in Belgium, nor on how the Draft Royal Decree will ensure that those products are sustainably substituted with alternatives.
-Therefore, essenscia does not believe that the Draft Royal Decree fulfils the criteria under Article 4, 1° § 4 SUP Directive to justify national market restrictions on all single-use plastic food containers, drinking cups and carrier bags with respect to environmental benefits.
+No scientific evidence is provided on the litter frequency of such containers, cups and beakers in Belgium, nor on how the Draft Royal Decree will ensure that those products are sustainably substituted with alternatives.
+Therefore, PlasticsEurope does not believe that the Draft Royal Decree fulfils the criteria under Article 4, 1° § 4 SUP Directive to justify national market restrictions on all single-use plastic food containers, drinking cups with respect to environmental benefits.
+In addition, the impacts of such measure have not been assessed, whether by